 As remote monitoring tools such as advanced sensors become more widely adopted, service organizations’ ability to implement a broader range of predictive maintenance solutions will increase.
 Measuring variables ranging from temperature and pressure to vibration and rotation speed, these systems can be deployed alongside the latest AI-powered approaches such as digital twins.

 Adding a visual element to these remote maintenance technologies will take the effectiveness of field service organizations to the next level, in terms of both preventative and corrective procedures.
 With the right combination of technologies, enterprises can move toward a unified visual maintenance strategy.
-A strategy like this would include:

-Visual Assistance allows remote experts to see customers’ equipment via their smart device camera, and visually guide them to resolutions using on-screen Augmented Reality annotations.
+Visual assistance allows remote experts to see customers’ equipment via their smart device camera, and visually guide them to resolutions using on-screen augmented reality annotations.
 This enables fast, effective problem-solving, without the need for a time-consuming and costly dispatch.

 It can recognize specific parts including wires, cables, pipes, fuses, and bearings.
-It can also spot faults such as fine cracks, component misalignments, and issues involving connected equipment and its status, in order to diagnose issues visually and suggest resolutions.
+It can also spot faults such as fine cracks, component misalignments, and issues involving connected equipment and its status.
+This is in order to diagnose issues visually and suggest resolutions.

-For example, a manufacturing facility is being monitored by a Computer Vision-based system.
+For example, a manufacturing facility is being monitored by a computer vision-based system.
 It detects that a red light is blinking on a specific machine, which triggers an alert to the foreman.
-Computer Vision AI then provides the foreman with step-by-step AR guidance on how to resolve the problem, and the issue is fixed before the problem impacts production.
+Computer vision AI then provides the foreman with step-by-step AR guidance on how to resolve the problem, and the issue is fixed before the problem impacts production.

 AR Remote Maintenance and Repair

-Visual Assistance and Computer Vision AI can take remote maintenance to the next level by adding the visual layer on top of standard monitoring tools and offering full AR maintenance and repair solutions.
+Visual Assistance and Computer Vision AI can take remote maintenance to the next level by adding the visual layer on top of standard monitoring tools.
+Additionally, they offer full AR remote maintenance and repair solutions.
 Visual remote maintenance is therefore a game-changing technology that is ushering in a new age of field service capabilities, especially useful in the hands-off COVID-19 era.